marciaj-sp1/HealDB/readme.md

    * Linking: Associates active ingredients with standardized external identifiers (e.g., RxCUI, CAS, KEGG, PubChem, Wikidata).
    * Use Cases: Demonstrates how external identifiers can be used to extract insights from biomedical ontologies and data sources (e.g., ChEBI, IUCN, PubChem, ATC, RxNorm, ClinicalTrials.gov).

+## Exploratory Analysis Notebook

+- **Purpose**: Interactive notebook for exploratory analysis of HealDB data.
+Provides an overview of the database structure and content through visualizations and key questions.
+- **Key Features**:
+  - Presents visual summaries (e.g., bar charts, treemaps) using `matplotlib`, `pandas`, and `seaborn`, based on HealDB data.
+  - Answers analytical questions about medications, active ingredients, and diseases.
+  - Helps verify relationships between medications, diseases, and interactions.
+  - Summarizes key findings from the analyses.

+- **Questions addressed in the notebook include**:
+  - What are the most common active ingredients across medications?
+  - Which medications treat the greatest number of diseases or symptoms?
+  - What are the most frequent disease categories treated by the medications?
+  - How are medications distributed across therapeutic classes?
+  - What are the top diseases with the highest number of associated medications?
+  - What are the most frequent food or drug interactions?
+  - Which active ingredients have the highest number of interactions?
+  - What is the distribution of ICD codes in medication associations?
+  - How complete is the linkage between active ingredients and external identifiers?

 ## How to Run
 ### Requirements
 1. Install Python 3.9+.